nextflow-io/cwl2nxf/README.md

 License
 -----------
-The cwl2nxf is released under the GNU GPLv3 License.
+The cwl2nxf is released under the Apache 2.0 License.